Pankritio Stadium

 The Pankritio Stadium (Παγκρήτιο Στάδιο, Pagkritio Stadio, literally: Pancretan Stadium) is a multi-purpose sports stadium located in Heraklion on the island of Crete.
-It was completed on 31 December 2003, and officially opened on 11 August 2004.
+It was completed on 31 December 2003, and officially opened on 31 March 2004.
 As one of the most modern sports venues in Greece at the time, it was used as one of the football venues to host matches of the 2004 Summer Olympic football tournament.
-It has a capacity of 26,240 seats, and is currently the home ground of local association football club Ergotelis, and on occasion, the Greece national football team.
+It has a capacity of 26,240 seats, and was the home ground of local association football clubs Ergotelis.
+It also serves as the home stadium of OFI (starting from the 2025-26 season onwards) and also consists of one of Greece national team's home grounds.

 Location

 The Pankritio Stadium is located in Heraklion, at the Lido district to the west of the city center.
 It has been built about 50 meters from the island coast, and is neighbored by the Lido Indoor Hall and the city's outdoor pool venue, of which the whole district is named after (Lido).